 As in many communities throughout California, in Moreno Valley, the automobile, especially the single-occupant vehicle, is the primary mode of travel.
-More than 90 percent of total commute travel in Moreno Valley is by car, 1 as depicted in Figure C-1 Commute outflows on the regional network make up a large share of vehicle trips in Moreno Valley.
-Outflow refers to those who live in Moreno Valley but are employed outside of the city whereas inflow includes people who are employed in Moreno Valley but live outside of the city.
-About 86 percent of Moreno Valley's working population is employed outside of the city, and almost half of employed residents travel 25 miles or more to work.
+90 percent of total commute travel in Moreno Valley is by car,1 as depicted in Figure C-1 Commuter Mode Split, commute outflows on the regional network make up a large share of vehicle trips in Moreno Valley.
+Outflow refers to those who live in Moreno Valley but are employed outside of the City whereas inflow includes people who are employed in Moreno Valley but live outside of the City.
+About 86 percent of Moreno Valley's working population is employed outside of the City, and almost half of employed residents travel 25 miles or more to work.
 About 90 percent of Moreno Valley residents work in Riverside, Orange, Los Angeles, or San Bernardino Counties.
-Moreno Valley residents traveling to work experience heavy levels of morning and evening congestion on freeways such as Interstate 10, Interstate 15, State Route 60, State Route 91, and Interstate 215.2 A focus on creating more jobs locally, supported by a comprehensive, multimodal circulation network, can help reduce the need for long commutes and allow Moreno Valley residents to spend more time with family and friends.
+Moreno Valley residents traveling to work experience heavy levels of morning and evening congestion on freeways such as I-10, I-15, SR 60, SR 91, and I-215.2 A focus on creating more jobs locally, supported by a comprehensive, multimodal circulation network, can help reduce the need for long commutes and allow Moreno Valley residents to spend more time with family and friends.